Asiana Treks and Tours

 Porter service during the trek only

 The Everest Base Camp trek and tours begin in the bustling city of Kathmandu, located at an altitude of 1,337 meters.
-From Kathmandu, take a flight to Lukla or, during peak season, from Ramechhap.
+From Kathmandu, take a flight to Lukla, or, during peak season, consider flying from Ramechhap.
 You'll descend to the beautiful Manthali headquarters of Ramechhap,474 meters above sea level.
-If you fly from Manthali to Lukla, you'll embark on your journey, descending through the green forest to Chheplung; finally, the Trek culminates at Everest Base Camp at a breathtaking height of 5,550 m / 18,209 ft.
+If you fly from Manthali to Lukla, you'll embark on your journey, descending through the green forest to Chheplung; finally, the Trek culminates at Everest Base Camp at a breathtaking height of 5,36 mt/ 17598/ft

 LocationAltitude Meter and FitAltitude Gain / Loss